Tlcke77/Employee-Health/README.md

   - Total Budget of $1000
 - Calculate a Wage Increase or annual compensation for Non-Smokers
   - Increase budget of $983,221 for all Non_Smokers
-- Sovle other questions based on Individuals health and Absenteeism.
+- Solve other questions based on Individuals health and Absenteeism.
 - Create a Dashboard to understand Absenteeism at work.

 ## Questions and Solutions